saitgurdag/api-client-generator-bot/readme.md

 The workflow is triggered based on the events (push, pull-request) you configure, automatically updating your API client code based on the Swagger definition.

+## Acknowledgments

+A big thank you to the [swagger-typescript-api](https://www.npmjs.com/package/swagger-typescript-api) package for providing a seamless solution to generate TypeScript-based API clients from Swagger definitions.
+This package is an integral part of the API Client Generator bot workflow.

 ## License

 MIT License.
 See the LICENSE file for more information.